davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.joins/index.md

 ## CS 455 - Principles of Database Systems

-### Hwk: Joins!
-Joins!
-Joins!
+### Hwk: Join Processing

 This assignment give you some hands-on experience programming several classical implementations of the natural join ($$R\bowtie S$$) operation, one of the key algorithms in relational database systems.
+You may choose between Java and Python.

 #### Student Outcomes
-- Gain insight into the performance of join processing.
+- Gain insight into the performance of several join-processing algorithms.
-- Experience implementing classical join-processing algorithms.

 #### Required Files